Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 This rule of thumb also applies to your makeup.
 Keep your look neutral and subtle without donning sparkly eyeshadows and bright, bold lipstick.

 Pick out accessories that serve their purpose but remain subtle.
 A simple handbag and solid-colored shoes will do.
-Anything that’s too obnoxious could distract other people from the couple’s big day.
+Anything too obnoxious could distract other people from the couple’s big day.

 Keep hair accessories mellow with a simple hair clip or a headband.
 Choose a handbag that’s a solid color to match your outfit to keep the look streamlined.